Life-Changing Travel Experiences

 A Moment to Reflect in Bhutan

 “It was literally decades after I began my career at GeoEx that I finally took a trip to Bhutan.
 I kept waiting to go with a group of friends and colleagues and the timing had never been quite right.
 Over the years I had seen so many glowing guest reviews, and I had heard rave reviews from our colleagues.
 I think a little part of me doubted that any place could be as magical as Bhutan was portrayed.

 That part of me was wrong.
 Bhutan was everything I had heard or read, and more.
 I was overwhelmed by the beauty of the country, the spectacular monasteries and the wonderful Bhutanese people.
 The experience of hiking up to Tiger’s Nest “Paro Taktsang” was incredibly impactful for me.
 When I did the hike I was no-longer-young, and not in the best shape.
 It was an arduous hike for me.
 Near the top, our guide had turned around with another member of our group to take them back down, so I reached the top and descended to the monastery alone.
 It was late afternoon and there were few visitors.
 I had an amazingly peaceful and quiet time in the monastery.
 It felt quite profound.
 I have never forgotten that time.” —Scott Montgomery, Director of Strategic Planning

 Universal Truths in Iran

 “Travelers tend to have such deep-rooted pre-conceived ideas about Iran (and the Middle East in general) that they inevitably come home with changed minds.
-I traveled there in 2004, and was struck by the genuineness and curiosity of the people.
+When I traveled there, I was struck by the genuineness and curiosity of the people.
 They were plainly interested in meeting and speaking with me, and had no agenda—a rare experience.